First-time candidates challenge Hoyer

 So far, Hoyer has amassed $1.28 million this year through June 30.
 Wilkes has garnered over $51,600, and Urbina has received $10,219 in contributions, according to the Federal Election Commission.
 Cubero has not started fundraising yet.

-Despite the growing support for Medicare for All among congressional Democrats (the Medicare for All Act of 2019 has 117 House sponsors), Hoyer has continued to champion the Affordable Care Act, and has said he is committed to preserving it.
+Despite the growing support for Medicare for All among congressional Democrats, Hoyer has continued to champion the Affordable Care Act, and has said he is committed to preserving it.

-Hoyer has routinely and easily fended off congressional challengers in the past, beating out primary challenger Dennis Fritz by 84% in 2018, and winning 70% of the vote in the general election.
-Despite Americans’ growing wariness of political insiders and excitement at the prospect of “draining the swamp,” Southern Maryland voters on April 28, 2020, will be the ones to decide if ousting the 20-term incumbent is worth turning the tide.

 Twitter: @TaylorEntNews